vipulchaudhary16/Strivers-SDE-Sheet-Challenge/README.md

 Today's Story:

 Today I have done 6 questions.
-It was my first day at internship, so I attended the orientation session and then I was given a brain strome task.
+It was my first day at internship, so I attended the orientation session and then I was given a brain storm task.
 I solved it and made a document for the same.
 Solved 2 questions in morning, 3 in noon and 1 in evening.
 Now I will practice some reactjs and then sleep.
 Good Night.

 -- 6th June 2023, 11:00 PM